Urology Care in Salt Lake City, UT

 Cancer that starts in the testicles is called testicular cancer.
 Testicular cancer is not that common, about 1 in every 250 men will develop testicular cancer in their lifetime.
 The average age for testicular cancer is 33 and is most common in middle-aged men.

 Incontinence and Urinary Issues

-Many people experience urinary incontinence, both men, and women.
+Many people experience urinary incontinence for men.
 Additionally, we also treat conditions such as Kidney Stones and BPH, which can cause issues with your urinary tract and bladder health.